BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 *Lindir is an Elven noble and one of the stewards of the last homely house.
 Although he is a skilled musician and songwriter, Lindir's true value is as an advisor to Lord Elrond, who will often seek his counsel in times of need.
 When pushed to the task, Lindir is a fine warrior, capable of heroic deeds upon the battlefield.*

-Song to Elbereth — *The songs sung by Lindir are often more than just beautiful songs, but enchantments too.*
+Song to Elbereth â€” *The songs sung by Lindir are often more than just beautiful songs, but enchantments too.*

 All friendly Rivendell models within 6" of Lindir gain the Resistant to Magic special rule.

-Wise Council — *Elrond has always found Lindir to provide him with wise and useful counsel.*
+Wise Council â€” *Elrond has always found Lindir to provide him with wise and useful counsel.*

 If Lindir is within 6" of Elrond, then Elrond may expend a single point